(5-1 Division, 1st in AFC East) 11-5

 Oh, some 6th-round pick called Tom Brady threw his 500th career TD pass in the regular season.
 That’s pretty good, right?
 On the play, he had approximately 30 years of time in the pocket and 2 Colts defenders not turning around to find the ball while Josh Gordon, the 71st person Brady has thrown a TD pass to, was right between them.

 It’s hard to make a clear takeaway from this game.
 Ultimately, this game was messy.
 Both teams made plenty of mistakes, but stop me if you’ve heard this one: the Patriots walk away with the win.
 The Colts continue to slide and lose the next week to the Jets, falling to 1-5.
-Hopefully, an extra long week of practice would get the Patriots in top form for the AFC-leading Chiefs coming into town.Watch highlights on Youtube Highlights and Stats
+Hopefully, an extra long week of practice would get the Patriots in top form for the AFC-leading Chiefs coming into town.play_circle_filled Youtube Highlights Highlights and Stats

 Holy shit this game was exciting.